Raunak-Sarmacharya/kcn-seniors-docs/docs/README.md

-# KCN Seniors Documentation
+# Documentation

-This directory contains the markdown-based documentation for the KCN Seniors website.
+This directory contains the markdown-based documentation for the website.
 The documentation is organized by sections and uses frontmatter for metadata.

 ## Structure